lloydzhou/image-embedding-inference/README.md

 Extra options:
 - `-e IEI_WORKERS=4`: Number of workers to use.
 Defaults to 4.
 - `-e IEI_BIND=0.0.0.0:8000`: Bind address and port.
 Defaults to 0.0.0.0:8000.
 In addition, `-p` must expose the same port.
+- `-e IEI_CONCURRENCY_LEVEL=100`: Max number of concurrent images to process in a single request.
+Defaults to 1000.

 ### Python